fenix-framework/fenix-framework.github.io/index.md

-The core code of what later became the Fénix Framework started to be developed in 2004 and was first put into production in 2005, as part of the [FénixEDU][FénixEDU] project.
-It has been powering the FénixEDU web application since then, and several other applications over the last couple of years.
+The core code of what later became the Fénix Framework started to be developed in 2004 and was first put into production in 2005, as part of the [FenixEDU][FenixEDU] project.
+It has been powering the FenixEDU web application since then, and several other applications over the last couple of years.
 It is, therefore, a mature framework, even though it continues to be developed and there are many lines of development pushing it into other